tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 _Server: Msg 7357, Level 16, State 2, Line 1

-Could not process object &#8216;SELECT * FROM TestData2.txt'.
-The OLE DB provider &#8216;Microsoft.Jet.OLEDB.4.0&#8242; indicates that the object has no columns.
+Could not process object 'SELECT * FROM TestData2.txt'.
+The OLE DB provider 'Microsoft.Jet.OLEDB.4.0' indicates that the object has no columns.

-OLE DB error trace [Non-interface error: OLE DB provider unable to process object, since the object has no columnsProviderName='Microsoft.Jet.OLEDB.4.0&#8242;, Query=SELECT * FROM TestData2.txt']._
+OLE DB error trace [Non-interface error: OLE DB provider unable to process object, since the object has no columnsProviderName='Microsoft.Jet.OLEDB.4.0', Query=SELECT * FROM TestData2.txt']._

 As you can see since the file is an empty file JET doesn't know how to insert the data